 It is crucial to an employer’s duty of care to have an established lone worker policy.
 That policy should include the use of a lone worker protection system that ensures the safety of all remote workers.
 Employers can do this by supplying staff with a safety monitoring device that has an array of features.
 The easiest way to do that is by using the technology employees already possess, therefore removing the costs of additional hardware.

-Important Terms used in a lone Worker System
+Important Terms used in Lone Worker Monitoring Systems

 - Worker – Person working alone (remote worker)